Heatblur-Simulations/f-4e-manual/src/procedures/landing/landing.md

 AOA for approach is 19.2 units, and is adequate for all gross weight and normal slat flap configurations.
-The AOA aural tone system provides an audible cue to maintain an on-speed approach.
-During very gusty flight conditions, full aileron may not be sufficient to correct a wing low condition.
+The AOA aural tone system provides an audible cue to maintain an on-speed approach (steady tone played at medium pitch).
+During very gusty flight
+conditions, full aileron may not be sufficient to correct a wing low condition.
 When landing in gusty or crosswind conditions, with wake turbulence, with high internal fuel